 Lam Yik Fei/Getty Images

-A vendor weighs a live chicken at the Kowloon City Market in Hong Kong Friday.
-Health authorities there have stepped up the testing of live poultry from China to include a rapid test for the H7N9 bird virus.
+A vendor weighs a live chicken at the Kowloon City Market in Hong Kong last April.
+After closing live poultry shops in many cities around China, the rate of new H7N9 infections sharply declined.

-A vendor weighs a live chicken at the Kowloon City Market in Hong Kong Friday.
-Health authorities there have stepped up the testing of live poultry from China to include a rapid test for the H7N9 bird virus.
+A vendor weighs a live chicken at the Kowloon City Market in Hong Kong last April.
+After closing live poultry shops in many cities around China, the rate of new H7N9 infections sharply declined.
 Lam Yik Fei/Getty Images